kkisorg/kkisorg_wp/wp-content/plugins/kali-forms/README.txt

 == Screenshots ==

 == Changelog ==
+1.6.5
+- Reply To header was not being set property (form notifications)

+1.6.4
+- Fixed a bug when clicking the update button would show the deactivation feedback form

+1.6.3
+- Checkbox values were not replaced in the placeholder

+1.6.2
+- Fixed an issue that didnt trigger the email wizzard

+1.6.1
+- {formName} placeholder wasn't returning a value

+1.6.0
+- Improved form builder ( design & functionality )
+- Added form themes
+- Form submissions renamed to Form Entries
+- Form entries can be saved without additional plugins ( note that you will need Form Submission plugin to access them through WP)
+- Textareas can be converted to editors ( standard wp editor )
+- Added several form fields ( URL, Phone, Email )
+- Added email duplicate functionality
+- Added field duplicate functionality
+- Added functionality to add placeholders in inputs to prefill user data on page view (e.g. to prefill a field with the user email, you need to use the {user_email} placeholder : [kaliform id="5" email="{user_email}"])
+- Added 2 new placeholders that can be used in fields, thank you message or email notifications: {entryCounter} and {formName}
+- Using PHP Before Form Process scripting areas, you can edit/add/delete values from the submitted data before they are saved
+- QOL adjustments

+1.5.0
+- Added a new filter that happens before file uploads
+- Added a review notice for wordpress.org
+- Added Email Settings page to improve and debug mail deliverability
+- Added a duplicate form button in the Forms listing
+- Added a dashboard widget
+- Added an email quick link in the form builder top navigation bar ( email icon )
+- Added possibility to send data through the shorcode e.g. [kaliform id="1" first-name="John" last-name="Doe"]
+- Added uninstall feedback
+- Added system checks
+- Several QOL adjustments

+1.4.0
+- Various bugs, fixes and QOL adjustments

 1.3.0
 - Added functionality to attach files uploaded through file upload fields to emails
 - Added functionality to attach files from uploaded media to emails (will be improved in the next update)